project-illium/illium-documentation/docs/api/overview.md

 grpclisten=/ip4/0.0.0.0/tcp/5001
 ```

-If you want to disable the node service or the wallet service you can do so again with either a command line option:
+If you want to disable the node service, wallet service, or wallet server service you can do so again with either a command line option:

 ```
 --disablenodeservice
 --disablewalletservice
+--disablewalletserverservice
 ```

 Or a config option:
 ```
 disablenodeservice=1
 disablewalletservice=1
+disablewalletserverservice=1
 ```

+The wallet server service requires the node to be run with the `--wsindex` option.
+If this index is not used the wallet
+server service will be disabled by default.

 ### TLS